dankamongmen/dankdryer/README.md

 The device as designed requires approximately 600g of high-temperature filament (PC, PAHT-CF, etc.) to print, as well as about 20g of polycarbonate.
 The exact amount of filament will depend on material and print settings.
-Six pieces must be printed:
+Seven pieces must be printed:

  * Hot chamber (pa6-cf)
  * Cool chamber (pa6-cf)
+ * Top (pa6-cf)
  * Motor sheath (polycarbonate)
  * Sheath coupling (polycarbonate)
  * Spool platform (polycarbonate)
- * Top (pa6-cf)
+ * AC shield (polycarbonate)

-and it is possible that you'll need a seventh:
+and it is possible that you'll need an eighth:

  * Optional: Interlayer (tpu 95a)